nerdfiles/proposal-planning/readme.md

 [11] "The Sisyphean Economy".
 Stephen I. Ternyik.
 [12] The Code of Capital.
 Katharina Pistor.
 (Also review The Legal Theory of Finance.)
 [13] Outer Space, Expansive Sustainable Development, and the Future of the Environmental Humanities.
 Brad Tabas.
+[14] Simply put: you should be able to View Source on a webpage (and even in native apps, technically, if they would be a bit more open about all this, since most of them are built using HTTP and other web technologies offered by the W3C, anyway), then *see* the "layered" composition of an API response: typically as it should be minimally composed of actions (capabilities), (link or "relating") relations, attributes or "properties" (as Amundsen notes; and again, here, they are modal, contextual, etc., sometimes!), presentational modalities of and for hypermedia control (think accessibility; see above!), and some sense of *whose time it is* — maybe think of OWL-Time prefixing the standard link relations' strings in the <link> tags viewable in the HTML source code; or W3C mementos or W3C timegates, even!
+There is quite a bit to all this, and we haven't even mentioned the demands of cryptosystems, semantic hashing for speedy lookups, availability vs consistency, metastability and "meta APIs"!
 ```

 [clarke]: https://stuffandnonsense.co.uk/projects/contract-killer/#contract